Skip to content

 This programme is intended for applicants with a primary degree preferably but not limited to science, engineering, facilities, and workplace management – or a related discipline.

-A lower second-class honours degree or international equivalent is required.
+A second-class honours degree or international equivalent is required.

 Applications are reviewed on a case by case basis with practical knowledge a key criterion for entry via this route.